sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 ```
 -->

 In the lower terminal window you can see the build container running.
 That's the one that's building your vote application.
+You should see ``vote-app-1-build   1/1     Running``.

 You can view the build process in the console and also on the command line, like this: